jkernion-indeed/proctor/docs/test-rules.md

 Special constants set in a test definition can modify a test rule in the test-matrix.
 For example, if `__COUNTRIES` is set in `specialConstants`, the test-matrix will add `proctor:contains(__COUNTRIES, country)` to the rule for that test.
 The following two JSON files show the change made from the test definition to the test-matrix.

-Example Test Definition
+Example Test Definition:
 {%gist chriscolon/eb01453d5b5fcae7d655 2-ExampleTestSpecialConstants.json %}

-Example Test Matrix With Modified Rule
+Example Test Matrix With Modified Rule:
 {%gist chriscolon/3fd535a0716dbed9055c 2-ExampleTestMatrixModifiedRule.json %}